apigovau/api-descriptions/abs/DataApi.md

 ### Response Format

 Data is available in XML, JSON and CSV.
-If no format is selected they API will return XML.
+If no format is selected the API will return XML.

 Metadata is primarily available in XML.
 Some metadata is also available in JSON.

+ABS Data API (Beta) is fully compliant with SDMX 2.1 - the Statistical Data and Metadata Exchange information model.

 ### Authentication

 This is a public and unauthenticated service.

+# Using the API

+ABS Data API (Beta) offers two modes of operation:
+-	Data retrieval, where users know the data they want to retrieve (eg. Unemployment rate, monthly trend estimate)
+-	Data discovery, where, using a metadata-driven approach, users need to discover the data exposed by the web service.

+## GET Data

+Coming soon

+## GET Metadata

+Coming soon